 A Seventh Phase, “ Security” can also be added, In order to leverage security as an investment rather than an expense, the seventh “S” identifies and Addresses risks to key business categories including fixed assets (PP&E), Material, human capital, brand equity, intellectual property, information technology, assists in transit and the extended supply chain.

 It is important to have continuous education about maintaining standards.
 When there are changes that affect the 5S program such as new equipment, new products or new work rule, it is essential to make changes in the standards and provide training.
 Companies embracing 5S often use posters and signs as a way of educating employees and maintaining standards.

-Root cause Analysis – Taiichi Ohno’s practise of asking why five times whenever a problem was encountered, In order to identify the root cause of the problem so that effective countermeasures could be developed and implemented.
-Used along with other problem-solving tools, enables you to derive the proper corrective action.
-IS a question asking method used to explore the cause/effect relationships underlying a particular problem.
+Root cause Analysis – The 5 Whys – The 5 why’s practice by Taiichi Ohno’s, is the method of asking why five times whenever a problem was encountered in order to identify the root cause of the problem, so that effective countermeasures could be developed and implemented.
+Used along with other problem-solving tools, five whys method enables you to derive the proper corrective action.
+This question asking method is used to explore the cause/effect relationships underlying a particular problem.
 Ultimately the goal of applying the 5 why’s method is to determine a root cause of a defect or problem.

-Keep in mind the following key phrase as a background thought in any 5 why exercise: People do not fail, processes do!
+Keep in mind the following key phrase as a background thought in any 5 whys exercise: People do not fail, processes do!